-

 Courses & Concentration

-The final part of the core curriculum are the Applied Practice Experience (APE) and Integrative Learning Experience (ILE).
-The APE and ILE require students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design along with a capstone project.
-The PA/MPH curriculum is organized so that students complete all MPH degree requirements in three terms, except for PH 229 Integration of Public Health/Physician Assistant.
-PH 229 will continue throughout the duration of the PA program.
-In addition, several courses with public health content are double counted for the PA and MPH, and students demonstrate some of their public health competencies through assignments in these courses.
+The final part of the core curriculum is the Integrative Learning Experience (ILE).
+The ILE requires students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design along with a capstone project.
+The PA/MPH curriculum is organized so that students complete all MPH degree requirements in three terms, In addition, several courses with public health content provided in the PA program are counted for the MPH, and students demonstrate some of their public health competencies through assignments in these courses.

 Timeline

-Students accepted in the summer admission cycle begin taking MPH courses the following January (spring term) and complete the requirements for the MPH degree (except for PH 229 Integration of Public Health course) within three terms.
-The Integration course will continue throughout the duration of the completion of the PA program requirements.
+Students accepted in the summer admission cycle begin taking MPH courses the following January (spring term) and complete the requirements for the MPH degree within three terms.
 Completion of both degrees takes 36 months.

 During this first year, 37.5 credits will be completed for the MPH (before officially entering the PA program the following January) and the remaining 4.5 credits will be completed during Years 2 and 3, during the course of study for the PA.
 View details regarding the core curriculum and general requirements of the MPH.
 Details regarding the concentration requirements for the PA/MPH concentration can be found here.